Manu3lll/havebeenpowndedAllBreaches/README.md

 # Requirements
 - Powershell and Excel installed
-- Enable Executing Powershell Code (run this command inside a Powershell administrator window: <i>set-executionpolicy remotesigned</i>
+- Enable Executing Powershell Code (run this command inside a Powershell administrator window: <i>"set-executionpolicy remotesigned"</i>
 - Download "HaveIbeenpownded.ps1" and run this by righclicking -> run with Powershell:
 - Follow the instructions